jonhteper/minos/minos_system.md

 ### Authorization

-Authorizations in the protocol are intended to be both transmitted and stored and need to be bound to a single `resource` and a single `agent`.
+Authorizations in the protocol are intended to be both transmitted and stored and need to be bound to a single `resource` and a single `actor`.

 Authorizations require the following attributes:

-* **permissions**: they indicate the actions that the `agent` can perform with the `resource`, they are not limited to the CRUD set, but can represent any action.
+* **permissions**: they indicate the actions that the `actor` can perform with the `resource`, they are not limited to the CRUD set, but can represent any action.
-* **identifier of the `agent`**.
+* **identifier of the `actor`**.
 * **resource identifier**.
 * **resource type** (optional).
 * **Expiration**: to facilitate the transmission of authorizations between different computer systems and to facilitate the administration and revocation of the authorization, it is obligatory to establish a deadline on which the authorization is valid.